A study says exercise reduces the risk of death by 28%

 “There is plenty of evidence showing that physical activity is good for our health,” said Oja, lead author of the study published Tuesday in BMJ.
 “But (the World Health Organization) recommends generic physical activity, without specifics.
 We were interested in how sports could contribute to health and how different sport disciplines could benefit health.”

 Oja and his colleagues wanted to expand upon existing research about the benefits of physical activity.
 Some studies have tested the effects of exercise intensity, suggesting that vigorous exercise, like running, has greater health benefits than passive exercise, such as walking to work.
-Other studies looked at the short-term effects of exercise on health -- for example, how a six-week exercise program improved participants’ well-being -- but they didn’t show the long-term effects, Oja said.
+Other studies looked at the short-term effects of exercise on health – for example, how a six-week exercise program improved participants’ well-being – but they didn’t show the long-term effects, Oja said.

 What the researchers wanted to know was whether exercise really wards off death, either from cardiovascular disease or from other causes.
 They were also curious whether different sports keep us alive longer than others.

 Oja and his team gathered health data from over 80,000 individuals from Scotland and England for the study, which spanned nine years, from 1994 to 2003.
 Of the participants, a little more than half were female, with an average starting age of 52 for both groups.